noa-shalom/hrv_preprocessing/README.md

 # HRV Preprocessing Pipeline

 A Python pipeline for preprocessing Polar RR interval (RRI) data, correcting artifacts, and computing heart rate variability (HRV) metrics.
-The artifact correction is based on **Lipponen & Tarvainen (2019)**, and the pipeline outputs cleaned data, summary metrics (RMSSD), and visualizations.
+The artifact correction is based on **Lipponen & Tarvainen (2019)**, and the pipeline outputs cleaned data, HRV metrics (RMSSD), and visualizations.

 ---